• Skip to primary navigation

 top view of a bowl of pesto roasted vegetables.

-I absolutely love making any roasted vegetables and tossing them with pesto - whether it's with Vegan Sun-Dried Tomato Pesto, Vegan Sunflower Seed Pesto, or the one I use most with roasted vegetables, Pistachio Pesto.
-They’re my go-to condiments when I want something fast and simple yet packed with flavor.
+I absolutely love making roasted vegetables and tossing them with pesto.
+Whether it's Walnut and Kale Pesto or Roasted Garlic and Spinach Pesto in the winter with winter produce, or Vegan Sun-Dried Tomato Pesto and Vegan Sunflower Seed Pesto the rest of the year, pesto is my go-to condiment when I want something fast and simple yet packed with flavor.

 Roasting brings out the vegetables' natural sweetness and gives them those irresistible crispy edges, and combining them with pesto gives them a fresh, herby flavor.
-If you like these pesto-coated veggies, try Baked Pesto Tofu.
+If you like these pesto-coated veggies, try Baked Pesto Tofu or my Sweet Potato and Russet Hash.

 Jump to: